bhavyammodi/Tectes-listUpdater/README.md

 # Tectes-listUpdater
 Main is showing the Usage.
 This is an implementation of List Updater where we have either a value or a formula in every object.
+It is a basic version of formulas used in **Microsoft Excel**.

 Example of a list
 <table>